Skip to main content

 raise Exception("Rate limit exceeded.
 Try again in a minute.")

-return summarize(text)
+return await summarize(text)

 import asyncio

-from agentica import magic
+from agentica import agentic

 from dataclasses import dataclass